 The prosperity of our community depends on developing talent and an educated workforce well prepared to meet the competitive nature of an innovation based global economy.
-Marion County has a diverse economy that includes manufacturing, distribution, professional services, retail, as well as research, technology and ecotourism.
+The Ocala Metro has a diverse economy that includes manufacturing, distribution, professional services, retail, as well as research, technology and ecotourism.
 Excellent educational options in both public and private schools provide our children a strong foundation for our future and a diversity of quality colleges, universities, technical and trade schools prepare a well-qualified workforce to meet a changing global economy.

-Three Marion County high schools were ranked in the “Best High School” listing compiled by U.S. News & World Report.
+Three area high schools were ranked in the “Best High School” listing compiled by U.S. News & World Report.
 Forest and West Port High schools respectively earned silver medals in the latest round comparing 21,000 charter, magnet, and public high schools nationwide.
 Only the top 22 percent made this year’s list, including 239 schools in Florida.

 Marion County Public Schools have just over 43,000 students.
 The District has 30 public elementary schools, eight middle schools and eight high schools.
 The Marion County School Board also oversees two combination schools (K-8 and 5-8), three charter schools, one exceptional student education school and one community technical college.
 Marion County Schools were rated a B District in the most recent Florida School Grades (2018).